Total cost of ownership: Tesla Model 3 compared with Audi A5 and Toyota Camry

 That’s the surprising conclusion of Loup Ventures, a tech-oriented venture capital firm, which performed a five-year comparative cost of ownership study.
 Loup first compared the two vehicles in 2017, and concluded that Model 3, which had a purchase price about 40% higher than that of the Toyota Camry LE, would end up costing 13% more to own and operate over five years.
 Considering that Model 3 includes Autopilot capability, over-the-air updates and a host of other features that you won’t find on the Camry (or any other Toyota), the Tesla still sounded like a pretty good deal.

 Now Loup has updated its comparison.
 Using 2019 figures, the new study reached the astonishing conclusion that, when all relevant factors are taken into account, Model 3, which is indisputably a superior car, is slightly cheaper to own and operate over a five-year period than Toyota’s mass-market sedan.

 When it comes to the purchase price (which, unfortunately, is the only number many car buyers will look at), the Camry still wins hands down.
-In fact, the price gap has widened to 59% since 2017 - the cheapest Model 3 you can order online is $38,990 (a $35k version is theoretically available by special order), whereas the Camry LE starts at $24,600.
+In fact, the price gap has widened to 59% since 2017 - the least expensive Model 3 you can order online is $32,690, whereas the Camry LE starts at $24,600.

 Above: The 5-year total cost of ownership of the Tesla Model 3 vs. the Toyota Camry LE and Audi A5 (Chart: Loup Ventures)